masamifujiwara/diversity-stability/README.md

 All scripts are written for R ≥ 4.2 and use only publicly available packages from CRAN.

+## AI Use Disclosures

+- The initial code was written by Masami Fujiwara with assistance from ChatGPT 5.0.
+AI was used interactively to correct code line by line, identify errors, and provide suggestions for resolving coding issues.
+- The null model testing code (g_null_model_testing.R) was subsequently revised using Claude Opus 4.9.
+A grain-size issue was identified in the initial code, and Claude was used to provide initial suggestions for addressing the issue.
+- All code was annotated by ChatGPT 5.0 for readability, with the exception of the null model testing code.
+- All code was reviewed and verified by Masami Fujiwara and independently checked using Claude Opus 4.9.

 ## Citation

 If you use these data or scripts, please cite: